-- Arrogant Kung-Fu Guy: He constantly hurls verbal abuse at his opponents and likes to reiterate his superiority by playing his flute to make them hallucinate and probably crash.
+- Arrogant Kung-Fu Guy: He constantly hurls verbal abuse at his opponents and likes to reiterate his superiority by playing his flute to make them enter a dream-state and probably crash.

 - Beneath the Mask: He shows himself extremely proud to be the last surviving member of one of the oldest races in the universe.
 The art book establishes that this is mostly a front and he's actually bitter about being so alone.

 - Invincible Villain: While not directly antagonistic, he's spends the entire time on Oban first in the rankings despite not always coming in first place.
-It got to a point where Aika (due to some threats from Kross) managed to convince Ning, Skun and Ondai to team up to try to kill him because at the rate the race was going Sul would be impossible to catch in the rankings, and he flattened them when they tried.
+It got to a point where Aikka (due to some threats from Kross) managed to convince Ning, Skun and Ondai to team up to try to kill him in one race, because at the rate the tournament was going Sul would be impossible to catch in the rankings.
+He flattened them when they tried.

 - Spanner in the Works: To Canaletto, as it turns out.
 His plans required Eva to win, but for all the plotting he did aiding by his power to see the future, Sul kept throwing his plans off with his victories.
 He had to remove from the race to get his plans back on course.